View career videos from experts in the field.

 Check out the newest offering in the NSCA's Sport Performance Series.

-Certified Special Population Specialist (CSPSs) are fitness professionals who, using an individualized approach, assess, motivate, educate, and train special population clients of all ages regarding their health and fitness needs, preventively, and in collaboration with healthcare professionals.
+Certified Special Population Specialists (CSPSs) are fitness professionals who, using an individualized approach, assess, motivate, educate, and train special population clients of all ages regarding their health and fitness needs, preventively, and in collaboration with healthcare professionals.
 Special populations include those with chronic and temporary health conditions.

 CSPSs design safe and effective exercise programs, provide the guidance to help clients achieve their personal health/fitness goals, and recognize and respond to emergency situations.
 Recognizing their own areas of expertise, CSPSs receive referrals from and refer clients to other healthcare providers as appropriate.